pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

-At the start of the game, the robot bat needs to go to the right place on the screen.
+At the start of the game, the robot bat needs to go to the correct place on the screen.

 {{< learner-task >}}